Drakiat/drakiat.github.io/_posts/2025-12-19-Turning-A-Motorized-Mount-Smart.md

 <br>
 Please note that your CC1101 may have different pinout than mine.

+## Signal Capture and Replay

-After much trial and error with CircuitPython and MicroPython to replay the signal, I was not able to get the ASK/OOK signals from the Dooya remote to trigger the device, I mostly used resources from this repo which let met transmit strings, but I did not find a way to replay my remote's signal: https://github.com/unixb0y/CPY-CC1101.
+After much trial and error with CircuitPython and MicroPython to replay the signal, I was not able to get the ASK/OOK signals from the Dooya remote to trigger the device, I mostly used resources from [this repo](https://github.com/unixb0y/CPY-CC1101) which let met transmit strings, but I did not find a way to replay my remote's signal.

-This article seemed promising https://www.elektroda.com/news/news4157129.html, in which they used an ESP32 with ESPHome in order to capture and replay the Dooya signals.
+This article seemed promising [here](https://www.elektroda.com/news/news4157129.html), in which they used an ESP32 with ESPHome in order to capture and replay the Dooya signals.
 However, I did not want to install Home Assistant on my setup.
 It was nonetheless interesting to see the libraries they were using, in particular **RadioLib**.

 RadioLib is a powerful library meant for ESP32 and Arduinos, but as it turns out is also compatible with Raspberry Pi Picos!

 This discussion on the repo was very helpful in getting the initial setup with it.
-I was able to use these snippet of code to transmit signals, and then see them on my Flipper.  https://github.com/jgromes/RadioLib/discussions/842
+I was able to use these snippet of code to transmit signals, and then see them on my Flipper. [here](https://github.com/jgromes/RadioLib/discussions/842)

+## Implementation

 Using RadioLib, I decided to make my project as follows: